Skip to main content

 Fixing what the audit finds

-For sources cited but not listed: add the missing entry — the fastest way is regenerating it from a DOI, title, or ISBN with the citation generator so the metadata is verified from the start.
+For sources cited but not listed: add the missing entry from a DOI, title, or ISBN and confirm the returned record.
 For listed-but-never-cited references: either cite them where relevant or remove them.
-For entries flagged by database verification — wrong DOIs, mismatched years, potentially fabricated sources — use the corrected-bibliography export to fix the list in one pass.
+For entries with no match or conflicting metadata, compare the “as written” fields with the record found before using the corrected-bibliography export.

 Supported citation styles